 Besides, if no one can figure out how to spell your company name, they’re unlikely to find you in a Google search.

-My corporation is called Six Elements Inc., which “works” on many levels, but it also forces me to have to say “s-i-x not 6 like the number” when I’m saying the name in a media interview, or providing my website address to potential clients.
+My home staging company is called Six Elements, which “works” on many levels, but it also forces me to have to say “s-i-x not 6 like the number” when I’m saying the name in a media interview, or providing my website address to potential clients.

 Is your company name memorable?